Medical Assistance - Day and Night

 - Likewise, pharmacies that usually follow regular opening hours, also have a system of rotating on-call service.
 The web portal of the German pharmacists' associations ''aponet.de'' offers an online tool to search for pharmacies in your neighborhood.

 - The German Initiative proDent e.V. provides a similar service for finding dentists after hours on its online portal ''prodente.de''.

 All you need to know to use these tools, which are currently available in German only, is the postal code (PLZ) of your current location.
 Another way to find doctors and pharmacies close to you is to utilize search engines of the local yellow pages or phonebook and, of course, their printed versions.
 Many local newspapers also print this information regularly as a public service to their readers.

-Starting in January 2011, the German National Association of Statutory Health Insurance Physicians (KBV) will provide a free hotline for finding local on-call doctors.
-The hotline's number will be 116 117 and can be dialed from both mobile and landline phones.
+The German National Association of Statutory Health Insurance Physicians (KBV) provides a free hotline for finding local on-call doctors.
+The hotline's number is 116 117 and can be dialed from both mobile and landline phones.
 Further details on medical services in Germany are available for download.